taecontrol/moonguard-docs/versioned_docs/version-1.0.0/configuration.md

 # Configuration

-If there is a need to modify the default configuration of MoonGuard, the configuration file can be published using:
+If you need to modify the default configuration of MoonGuard, the configuration file can be published using:

 ```bash